 Kim earned her master of arts degree in communication from Johns Hopkins University with a concentration of study in corporate and non-profit communication.
 She earned her bachelor of arts degree in journalism from the University of Connecticut.
 She is a longstanding member of the Public Relations Society of America.

 Stephanie Desmon, an award-winning medical journalist, joined Johns Hopkins Medicine as a senior media relations representative and public information officer in October 2009.

-Desmon comes to Johns Hopkins from The Baltimore Sun, where she spent the last nine years as a reporter and writer covering medicine and politics, among other topics.
+Desmon came to Johns Hopkins from The Baltimore Sun, where she spent nine years as a reporter and writer covering medicine and politics, among other topics.
 While at the Sun, she was nationally recognized for her six-part series, “The Trial of Their Lives,” which chronicled the lives of terminal cancer patients undergoing an experimental breast cancer trial at Hopkins.
 She also received the Gerald Loeb Award, the highest journalism honor for business reporting, for a series she wrote about the decline of the Maryland crab industry and the subsequent rise of crabbing in Asia.